chuck-wood/yaimc/README.md

 # YAIMC
 "Yet Another In-Memory Cache"

-This application implements a basic in-memory key-value store (conceptually similar to [Memcached](https://memcached.org/)), with support for transactions.
-YAIMC does not support concurrent use.
+This application implements a basic in-memory [key-value store](https://en.wikipedia.org/wiki/Key-value_database) (conceptually similar to [Memcached](https://memcached.org/)), with support for transactions.

 ## Getting Started

 For a quick and easy way to demo YAIMC, visit https://glitch.com/edit/console.html?yaimc, type `node app.js`, and hit Enter.
-This will start you right up in the application, where you can run commands immediately.
+This will start you right up in the application, where you can run [commands](#basic-commands) immediately.
 When you are done, simply close the window.

+> [Glitch](https://glitch.com/) is a quick and easy way to prototype web applications, with or without Node.js.

+Visit https://glitch.com/edit/#!/yaimc to view or remix the code.
+Note that, while Glitch will reload web apps as they are changed, console apps must be restarted manually (by issuing the `END` command and then restarting with `node app.js`).

 ### Installation

-If you prefer to run YAIMC locally, you will first need to install NodeJS.
+If you prefer to run YAIMC locally, you will first need to install [Node.js](https://nodejs.org).

 > Visit https://nodejs.org/en/download/current/ to download and install the latest version of Node.